-However, when the digital infrastructure grows up to a certain scale and you generate own solutions for exclusive use in your business supported by a large number of computers, personal gadgets, communication, and transmission facilities interconnected in a powerful data processing unit, providing top-notch security level for all these elements becomes an issue.
+However, when the digital infrastructure grows up to a certain scale, and you generate own solutions for exclusive use in your business supported by a large number of computers, personal gadgets, communication, and transmission facilities interconnected in a powerful data processing unit, providing top-notch security level for all these elements becomes an issue.

-The experts are on the same page regarding the fact that the apps are out on a limb to greatest extent comparing to other digital corporate fields.
+The experts are on the same page regarding the fact that the apps are out on a limb to the greatest extent comparing to other digital corporate fields.
 Therefore, making the apps safe and preventing serious errors that may compromise its security partially or in full are the most crucial challenges that usually require tons of resources and time to be passed successfully.

-The massive request for deep security testing, emerging in the business environment, gives rise to boosting market of penetration testing services.
+The massive request for deep security testing, emerging in the business environment, gives rise to boost the market of penetration testing services.
 In a nutshell, this sort of testing is not limited to detecting just an error or a vulnerability in the system but it provides a customer with the prolonged improvement procedure that comprises full-scale security analysis of each part of data and system, elaborating specific strategies and tools to reinforce those segments which are the most exposed to cyberattack threat and, what is important, makes the system able to generate self-securing mechanisms in order to be able to respond to those security challenges that are likely to appear in a distant future.

-The success of penetration testing companies centers around the principally different concept of security: instead of detecting errors and eliminating consequences of harmful effect, they suggest thoroughgoing monitoring the software system in order to prevent it from becoming vulnerable from the ground up.
-Put this another way, such companies perceive top-notch security level as an advance warning and consulting the businesses how to transform their operational strategies and approaches in order to secure data optimally.
+The success of penetration testing companies centers around the principally different concept of security: instead of detecting errors and eliminating consequences of harmful effects, they suggest thoroughgoing monitoring of the software system in order to prevent it from becoming vulnerable from the ground up.
+Put this another way, such companies perceive top-notch security level as an advance warning and consulting the businesses on how to transform their operational strategies and approaches in order to secure data optimally.

 The experts define the following roll of threats, both well-known and rather novel which often appear when using the apps.
 When producing software launched on the Internet, the principal aim is to mitigate these risks right from the start.

-Three most widespread risks:
+Three most widespread risks

-Three latest risks
+Three risks that appeared lately

 The experts point out three latest application safety threats the security teams have to deal with these days:

-- Lopping DNS: this threat is also often called a wrong configuration.
-This risk appears when the enterprise doesn’t erase its DNS traces and they can be seen by anyone, namely, hackers.
+This threat is also often called a wrong configuration.
+This risk appears when the enterprise doesn’t erase its DNS traces, and they can be seen by anyone, namely, hackers.
 When the enterprise shifts from one login website to a different one and doesn’t remove previously left DNS records, the hackers are able to acquire the torpid site and to get into the domain.
 As soon as this task is completed the hackers can make the fake page out to be a valid one, so they may appropriate login data of the users or use harmful JS applications to collect more information.
 Dangling DNS is one of the most acute threats since it is almost invisible to the company’s security teams.
 This risk is usually proper to the businesses that use software products delivered by third vendors and therefore, have a huge gap between commercial and technical operational segments;